JoacimWall/Visual-studio-multilingual-extension/README.md

 Need review: This status will it get after translation from one of the translation services.

 Final: This status will it get after import from csv/xslt file where the status column bin changed to final.
 You can also set this status in the target file if you don't want the row to be exported to external stakeholder for translation.

+To make a transaltion row public for all language you can add the value 'No translation' in the comment filed in the master resx file.
+* No translation

 In this first version all files need to be in the same folder, export and import (.csv) should not be renamed if it should work when we will import translations.